teachyourselfcoding/tp/docs/UserGuide.md

     * 7 characters long.
 The first 3 characters are alphabets.
 The last 4 characters are digits.
 Example: DSA4211
     * 7 characters long.
 The first 2 characters are alphabets.
 The next 4 characters are digits.
 The last character is an alphabet.
 The  Example: CS2113T.
     * Alphabets in the module code should be all in capital letters.
-+ `AU_NUM` must be positive integer, meaning it has to be more to more than zero.
++ `AU_NUM` must be a positive integer, meaning it has to be more to more than zero.
 This has to be specified in the input.
 + `TITLE` shouldn't contain any whitespace, e.g. `t/SE OOP` should be replaced by `t/SE_OOP` or `t/SE-OOP`
 + `TEACHING_STAFF` is optional, and multiple `[s/TEACHING_STAFF]` are supported, e.g. `module c/ST2113 a/4 s/Dr.Lim s/ChengChen`